 The view eventually gives way to the Hop Valley, a verdant meadow sitting close to 6000ft flanked by vertical red cliffs and private ranches.

 The moment the trail emerges from the forest and opens up into the valley proper is one of my favorites.
-The transition into wide sand bank and sheer cliffs on either side feels like throwing open the doors and crossing a threshold into a hidden valley.
+The transition into a wide sand bank with sheer cliffs on either side feels like throwing open the doors and crossing a threshold into a hidden valley.

 Geology of Hop Valley

-Hop Valley is one of several flat-bottomed valleys in Zion that were formed when rock avalanches, or large rockslides, dammed an existing river or stream creating a lake that eventually would fill with sediment.
+Hop Valley is one of several flat-bottomed valleys in Zion that were formed when rock avalanches, or large rockslides, dammed an existing river or stream which created a lake that would eventually fill with sediment.
 It’s the remnants of this rockslide, 2600 years ago, that you’re hiking over just prior to arriving at the sand bank.

 Hop Creek still flows through the center of the valley, though how wide and how deep will vary by season.
 We were prepared for numerous creek crossings, which there were – the trail crosses the creek at least a half dozen times, but the crossings were either shallow enough or narrow enough that they didn’t pose a problem at all.